-So if you’re wondering how to get appointed with Progressive or another big insurance company, working with an MGA may be the first step.
+So if you’re wondering how to become a Progressive agent or join another big insurance company, working with an MGA may be the first step.

 If you don’t feel that an MGA is a good fit for your independent property and casualty insurance agency, consider joining an aggregator or cluster.